-Once the introductory purchase promotion period ends, the purchase APR resets to a regular range between 11.24% and 22.24%, depending on your personal creditworthiness and prevailing interest rates.
-The balance transfer APR falls within the same range from day one, and the cash advance is set at 26.24% from then as well.
-There is no penalty APR.
-All rates are variable, meaning they’re subject to change with prevailing interest rates.
+After the introductory period ends, the purchase APR ranges from 11.49% to 22.49%, depending on your personal creditworthiness and prevailing rates.
+The balance transfer APR falls within the same range from day one.

 The Platinum Visa® Business Credit Card has no annual fee or fees for additional employee cards.
 Balance transfers and cash advances both cost the greater of $10 or 4% of the transaction amount.
 Late payments cost up to $49.
 Returned payments cost $39.
 International transactions cost 3% of the transaction amount.

 Overdraft Protection Transfers for Bank of America® Deposit Account Holders

 Like all Bank of America® business credit cards, the Platinum Visa® Business Credit Card has an opt-in overdraft protection transfer program (Overdraft Cash Advance) for Bank of America® deposit account holders who wish to protect their checking accounts from overdraft fees.
 When you opt into the transfer program and attempt a checking account transaction that would normally result in an overdraft, a cash advance is automatically drawn on your credit line.
 The transaction then goes through as intended.

 All overdraft cash advances are drawn in increments of $100 – so a $150 overdraft incurs a $200 transfer – and accrue interest at the regular cash advance rate.
 Each transfer costs $10 or 3%, whichever is greater.